 6. Cricut Expression 2

-The previous Cricut Expression 1 needed a makeover so the brand decided to create an update aptly named the Expression 2.
+The previous Cricut Expression 1 needed a makeover so the brand decided to create an update aptly named Expression 2.
 However, the name of the machine isn’t the only aspect of the new device that got an update.
 This time around, it offers simpler operations compared to its predecessor.
 Furthermore, there’s now a touchscreen panel and stylus that comes with the device.
-Another advantage to using the Expression 2 is the auto fill feature which makes the system automatically arrange patters for easy and efficient cutting.
+Another advantage of using Expression 2 is the autofill feature which makes the system automatically arrange patterns for easy and efficient cutting.

 7. Cricut Expression 1

-Users can take advantage of an easy-to-use onboard interface which goes well with the accompanying software.
-The design of the Expression 1 is also relatively small and lightweight so most users shouldn’t have any dire problems moving it in between rooms.
+Users can take advantage of an easy-to-use onboard interface that goes well with the accompanying software.
+The design of Expression 1 is also relatively small and lightweight so most users shouldn’t have any dire problems moving it between rooms.

 8. Cricut Expression Cutting Machine

 What is the Cricut Expression?
 It’s a simple and easy-to-use die-cutting device that uses cartridges to make precision cuts to a range of materials.
 While the onboard controls are simple and straightforward, it does require some reading up of the accompanying instruction manual to get the hang of every feature.

 This device presents a large mat size of 12 x 24-inches, and users aren’t required to use their computers with the help of the cartridges that come with the package.
 However, some people might deem the use of cartridges to be a dated feature but it still gets jobs done well.
 There’s even multi-language support with this model so users aren’t required to read or speak in English to make full use of the device.
 It also has a decently large LCD screen to show users upcoming and ongoing operations.

 The Expression Cutting Machine is, however, an old model so support for this device is limited compared to other similar offerings by Cricut.
 Even if its successors have more features, it doesn’t mean this device already outlived its usefulness.